 - Imagine if plants, insects, and animals were able to talk.
-What would you ask them? - You wake up one day as a butterfly where would you go and what would you see? - Use your senses what do you see, what can you smell, what can you touch or hear? - Pick an individual animal or plant to study, draw it. - Describe the lifecycle, or what a day in the life of a Mission Blue Butterfly would look like.
+What would you ask them? - You wake up one day as a [insert animal or plant name] where would you go and what would you see? - Use your senses what do you see, what can you smell, what can you touch or hear? - Pick an individual animal or plant to study, draw it. - Describe the lifecycle, or what a day in the life of a [insert animal or plant name] would look like.